bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+Briefly compare and contrast .forEach & .map (2-3 sentences max)

+.forEach and .map both will allow a provided fuction to be called on each element of an array.
+However .forEach doesn't return the values but it does allow the array to be changed.
+Where .map will return an new array with the requested information.

-2. Explain the difference between a callback and a higher order function.
+Explain the difference between a callback and a higher order function.

+A higher order function is a function that takes another wfunction as arguements and returns a new funtion.
+A callback function is a function nested within another function so the parent function can call on it.

-3. What is closure?
+What is closure?

+Closure gives a function the ability to reach out from an inner function to utilize information from an outer function.

-4. Describe the four rules of the 'this' keyword.
+Describe the four rules of the 'this' keyword.

+Global Binding, which applies .this to the whole window.
+Implicit Binding using dot notation preceding the function indication it is applied to this specific function New Binding when a constructer function is used to create and define new objects.
+Explicit Binding wised with .call and .apply and similar methods the .this is implied

-5. Why do we need super() in an extended class?
+Why do we need super() in an extended class?

+so that the child construtor functions attributed are used.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.